HenrikBengtsson/future/README.md

 ```
 That latter warning is from R itself, notifying us that it already tried to evaluate the promise and tried another time.

-Finally, the provided "eager future" is very special in the sense that
+The provided "eager future" is very special in the sense that
-it is resolves immediately.
+it is resolved immediately.
 More specifically, the expression is
 evaluated _before the future itself is created_.
 Because of this,
 the value of an "eager future" can never throw an error; if an error
 would occur, it would have prevented the future from being created in